aaronicsubstances/bridge-arithmetic/README.md

   - subtraction by solving addition equation.
 - Multiplication of whole numbers
   - multiplication by grid method (aka grid multiplication).
-- Division of whole numbers by algorithms other than long division which directly solve the division algorithm equation.
+- Division of whole numbers
   - by trial and error: keep multiplying divisor by educated guesses, until a guess is found which gives a nonnegative remainder less than the divisor.
     One benefit of being aware of this algorithm is that, it is always present as a step in the other more efficient algorithms for division.
   - division by chunking (aka division by partial quotients method).
-- Conversion of nonnegative fractions from and to terminating decimal expansions by multiplication instead of long division
+- Conversion of fractions to exact or rounded decimal expansions without long division.
+The algorithm works this way:
-  - ie keep multiplying top and down by 2 or 5 if denominator is not a power of 10 and its last non-zero digit is 5 or even number respectively, until denominator becomes a power of 10 to lead to the desired terminating decimal expansion, or until last non-zero digit in denominator is neither 5 nor even number, which indicates that decimal expansion will not terminate.
+  - begin by using division by chunking to obtain an initial whole number and remainder.
+The initial whole number will form the initial digits of the decimal expansion.
-- Conversion of fractions to rounded decimal expansions without long division
+  - if remainder is nonzero, multiply the whole number and remainder by 10, perform division by chunking on the remainder.
+Add the resulting whole number to the current digits of the decimal expansion by addition.
+Also take note of the number of times multiplications by 10 is being performed.
-  - ie given a number of decimal places to round to, say 3 decimal places, multiply the fraction by a multiple of 10 which is 1 followed by more than 3 zeros (e.g. 10,000), and then convert to mixed fraction.
+  - repeat previous step until either remainder becomes zero, the desired number of digits in the decimal expansion is obtained (in the case of rounding), or the digits in the decimal expansion repeat (in the case of finding exact non-terminating decimal expansions).
-    Discard the fractional part, and divide the whole number part of the mixed fraction by the multiple of 10 used (10,000 in this example), and then determine the digits making up the rounded decimal expansion.
+  - the final answer results from dividing the decimal expansion obtained by a power of 10 whose zero count equals the number of multiplications by 10 made.

 ## Algebra Activities